bareos/bareos/contrib/fd-plugins/bareos_mysql_dump/README.md

 # MySQL Plugin

 This plugin makes a backup of each database found in mysql in a single file.
-For restore select the needed database file, found in `/_mysqlbackups_` in the catalog.
+For restore select the needed database file, found in `@mysqlbackup@` in the catalog.

 ## Prerequisites
 The `mysqldump` and `mysql` command must be installed and user root (running the fd) must have read-access to the databases.
 See below, if you want to use another user / password or want to restrict database access for the backup user.

-You need the packages bareos-filedaemon-python-plugin installed on your client.
+You need the packages `bareos-filedaemon-python-plugin` installed on your client.

 ## Configuration